troyhacks/MoonLight/docs/moonlight/drivers.md

     * Audio driver
     * Sensor drivers (microphone, gyro, MIDI controller)

+Layouts need to be defined before drivers as the driver takes the layouts defined before itself, e.g. to define which LEDs to drive on which pins.

 ## Controls

 * Nodes: a list of Layouts and Drivers